icosalogic/inverter_design_manual/README.md

 The design tool is more technical, while this manual gives some rationale for how to solve different aspects of inverter design.

-# North American Residential Inverter Market
+# North American Residential Grid Standards

 This design is primarily targeted to the North American inverter market, which mostly uses a nominal 120V 60 Hz standard.
 Most dwellings have a electrical supply consisting of 3 wires, L1, L2 and neutral.